Ada-Developers-Academy/core-software-tools/git-setup/intro-to-git-vocab-and-concepts.md

 ## Connecting Git to Github

 Git is a command line tool we use to save incremental versions of our code.
-Github is a service that lets us host our codebases online.
+[Github](https://github.com) is a service that lets us host our codebases online.
+This online copy of our repository is called a "remote" repository and we will use Github to share and collaborate on projects as well as submit projects for review.
 There are alternatives to Github, but they are not as popular.
-Some of the leading alternatives are Bitbucket and Gitlab.
+Some of the leading alternatives are [Bitbucket](https://bitbucket.org) and [Gitlab](https://about.gitlab.com).

 To connect Git to Github, we need a way to authenticate.
 Authentication is the process of verifying our identity with a service.
 There are several ways to authenticate with Github using git.